bkuhlmann/milestoner/README.md

-- `git_commit_prefixes`: Should the default prefixes not be desired, you can define Git commit prefixes that match your style. *NOTE: Prefix order is important with the first prefix defined taking precedence over the second and so forth.* Special characters are allowed for prefixes but should be enclosed in quotes if used.
+- `git_commit_prefixes`: Should the default prefixes not be desired, you can define Git commit prefixes that match your style. *NOTE: Prefix order is important with the first prefix defined taking precedence over the second and so forth.* Special characters are allowed for prefixes but should be enclosed in quotes.
 To disable prefix usage completely, use an empty array.
+Example:
-  Example: `:git_commit_prefixes: []`.
+  `:git_commit_prefixes: []`.
 - `git_tag_sign`: Defaults to `false` but can be enabled by setting to `true`.
 When enabled, a Git tag will require GPG signing for enhanced security and include a signed signature as part of the Git tag.
 This is useful for public milestones where the author of a milestone can be verified to